madhura74/javaWebApp/README.md

 Use the `README.md` to get started.

 ## Pre requisite
-Before proceeding with the deployment, ensure that the following prerequisites are met:
+Before proceeding with the implementation, ensure that the following prerequisites are met:

 - [ ] Java Development Kit (JDK) installed
 - [ ] Apache Maven installed
 - [ ] Docker
 - [ ] Kubectl
 - [ ] AWS account with a valid Access Key Id and secrete access key
 - [ ] AWS CLI